gnilk/solver/README.md

 # Solver
 Simple expression solver.
 Use it as a library or as a command line tool.

+NOTE: In order to build and run unit tests you need: https://github.com/gnilk/testrunner

 ## Build
 1. Clone the repository
 2. From the cloned repository, create a build directory: `mkdir bld/`